TatukGIScom/DK.NET-Samples/README.md

 For more information about DK.NET, visit [Documentation](https://docs.tatukgis.com/dk) and [Web site](https://www.tatukgis.com).

 ## Installation
-Samples can be opened directly from GIT hub.
-Required libreay will be downloaded from the NuGet.
+Samples can be opened directly from GitHub.
+Required library will be downloaded from the NuGet.

 ## Usage
 Project naming: